-ACP and RAUL assembled a faculty-working group in the fall of 2010, consisting of professors from Theater and Dance, Physics, Mathematics, Philosophy, Communications, Music, Business, and Computer Science.
+ACP and OFA assembled a faculty-working group in the fall of 2010, consisting of professors from Theater and Dance, Physics, Mathematics, Philosophy, Communications, Music, Business, and Computer Science.
 Together, they’ve been exploring what it means to be a creative thinker, and how best to foster that creativity in a university student.
 A new course, Creative Thinking (CRTH-151), started its first session in May of 2012, featuring guest instruction from such unique artists as director Robert Wilson, choreographer Liz Lerman and designer Iain Kerr.

 Cultural Engagement Program

 In addition to the programs mentioned above, ACP works to provide an in-depth Cultural Engagement program to involve Montclair State students and local audiences in creative and intellectually stimulating outreach programs by connecting these audiences with artists from around the globe.
 Numerous examples of ACP’s artists and engaged voices can be found by visiting the Insite Blog.